SacredData/hyper-music/docs/README.md

 This approach enables your page to be 100% compatible with GitHub Pages, making publishing updates free, reliable, and easy.

+## Design Philosophy

+COVID-19 has sort of stimulated my assumption that time is of the essence.
+I am seeking to simply get it out there immediately, with caution and with forethought.

+The site and whatever framework may be spawned from it are always going to target saving the host money, playing nice with open standards, and optimizing for visibility, indexing, and archiving on the open, modern web.
+Why pay some org to be your archivist when Google will gladly do it for you in order to preserve its own sick, dastardly aims? ;)

 ## The Future

 Right now, the project as-is works well for my purposes.
 It needs to be